Molybdenum

 Deficiency information View details

 Molybdenum deficiency from diet has essentially never been documented in healthy people — only one case has ever been reported (a man on long-term TPN).
 Molybdenum is abundant in legumes, whole grains, and leafy vegetables, and human requirements are very low (45 µg/day).
-The much more serious clinical entity is molybdenum cofactor deficiency — a rare inherited metabolic disorder, NOT a dietary issue.
+The much more serious clinical entity is molybdenum cofactor deficiency — a rare inherited metabolic disorder, not a dietary issue.

 Common symptoms